A-new-b/IdealEdit/README.md

-# IdealEdit
-main paper and codes are coming soon
+# IdealEdit: More precise and ideal image editing with multimodal instructions via Multimodal Large Language Models